cryptomator/cryptomator.github.io/content/boxcryptor-alternative.en.md

 navtitle: "Alternative to Boxcryptor"
 ctatitle: "Would you like to test Cryptomator as an alternative to Boxcryptor?"
-ctatext: "Cryptomator is free and can be used without an account.
-Just download and get started."
+ctatext: "Cryptomator secures your personal files in the cloud and can be used without an account.
+Cryptomator Hub manages team access and is ideal for teams and organizations."
-ctalink: /downloads/
+ctalink: /#get-started
-ctabutton: "Download Cryptomator Now"
+ctabutton: "Get Started With Cryptomator"

 ogimage:
   relsrc: /img/boxcryptor-alternative/og-image.png